 Overcoming the Challenges with a Technology Partner

-As a car manufacturer, dealing with the finer points of payment, especially in payment gateways or e-wallet development, is a challenge.
+As a car maker, dealing with the finer points of payment, especially in payment gateways or e-wallet development, is a challenge.
 Besides, you want your system to be thoroughly tested and run stable on a battle-proven code basis.
 As you are processing your customer’s money, bugs are not a mere nuisance.
-They can lead to funds or user data loss which can cause not only direct financial but also reputational damage, which is hard to recover from.
+They can lead to funds or user data loss.
+This can cause not only direct financial but also reputational damage, which is hard to recover from.

 In order to manage the challenges of automotive payment software development, it is advisable to consociate with a reliable technology partner with expertise in digital payments.
 They can bring in experienced software engineers and solution architects with the required domain knowledge and support your team with architecture, design, and development.
 That way, you only outsource the engineering part while you still have full ownership of the results.